THE #1 Relationship factor

 Anger is harsh, toxic, and caustic for any relationship.
 So as a woman if your reaction to not having that sense of ‘he’s here for me’, ‘he understands me, listens to me’, is to go at him, from frustration to anger that’s not going to help.
 Understandable as it is, that you’re not getting your all-important need for trustworthiness.

-Guys: Up the level of trustworthiness, by learning how to listen deeply and regulate your emotions, including anger.
+Guys: Focus on increasing the level of trustworthiness you bring, by learning how to listen deeply and regulate your emotions, including anger.
 You are powerful!

-Gals: Reduce triggering emotional flooding, by discovering how to speak from your heart free of blame and soothe yourself.
+Gals: Stop triggering emotional flooding, by discovering how to speak from your heart free of blame and criticism.
+Know how to regulate your upset.

-*See Here for private and self-paced online learning with me.
+See Here for private sessions and self-paced online learning with me.

-Don’t wait for a better reason to discover new emotional skills – I don’t think there is one! 🙂
+Don’t wait for a better reason to discover new emotional skills – I can’t think of one, can you? 🙂

 All the Love